kristianjordan/Movie-Project/README.md

  > Output: List of movies that matches the description given based on the User’s given mood, genre, and rating.

 ## Class Diagram
  > The MovieContext class is a context class that implements a singleton design pattern.
 Its job is to instantiate the MovieContext object, populate movie data into a vector, return the vector, and set and get the strategies.
 In addition, it contains a class called Movie, which holds the movies attributes (i.e title, rating, duration) and setter and getter functions.
 It also contains the SearchStrategy and SortStrategy abstract classes, which both implement a strategy design pattern (holds the concrete algorithms for search and sort).SearchStrategy and SortStrategy set the interface for its subclasses that require the implementation of a virtual search and sort function.
 SearchStrategy concrete classes are SearchTitle, SearchGenre, SearchRating, and SearchMood.
 SortStrategy concrete classes are SortGenre, SortRating, and SortDuration.
 We chose to implement MovieContext using the singleton design, due to its ability to instantiate the class once.
 Doing so helps us write better code, as it allows the repository of movies not to be recreated and manipulated.
 As for the SearchStrategy and SortStrategy classes, using a strategy design made the most sense.
-We have four different ways of searching and three different ways of sorting, with only the strategy of how we search and sort that changes.
+We have three different ways of searching and sorting, with only the strategy of how we search and sort that changes.

  > ![GitHub Logo](projectUML.jpg)
  >